rtmax0/ssl-daily-check/README.md

-# SSL Checker
+# SSL Daily Check

-SSL Checker is a Python-based tool that monitors SSL certificates for specified domains and sends notifications when certificates are nearing expiration.
+SSL Daily Check is a Python-based tool that monitors SSL certificates for specified domains and sends notifications when certificates are nearing expiration.

 ## Features